OpenRailAssociation/technical-committee/charter.md

 ## Composition of the TC

 The TC is composed of:
 * One representative of each project hosted by the OpenRail Foundation.
-The representative for each project is designated by the maintainers of the corresponsping project.
-The representative should be a maintainer or another active member of the project.
-The designation can be changed once a year.
+The representative for each project is designated by the maintainers of the corresponding project.
+The designation should not be changed more often than once a year.
-* In the case where a platinium member of the board of the foundation has no running project hosted by the foundation this platinum memeber is allowed to designate one representative in the TC.
-The designation can be changed at any time.
-This memeber can't be elected as Chair of the TC.
+* The Board of Directors can appoint up to three additional members to the TC.
+This is meant to bring in people with an overall technical perspective across projects and as a way to get the TC started when there are no or only few projects.

+All members of the TC should have a technical perspective, work towards the benefit of the projects of the OpenRail Foundation, and be prepared to do the hands-on work which is required as part of the tasks of the TC.

 ## Chair of the TC